Dan Howdle | May 23rd, 2023

 The primary difference between the Sky Q and the Sky Q 2TB is the ability to output in 4K – the ludicrously high resolution currently forcing its way into the mainstream.
 4K has four times as much detail in the picture as regular high definition (HD), but you'll need a 4K TV to display it, and an absolutely gargantuan one if you want to really see the difference – at regular viewing distances, on screens of 55 inches or less it's really hard to tell unless you press your face right up to the screen, something tech nuts call 'pixel-peeping'.

 Both Sky and Virgin Media – or to correctly use their sub-branding: Sky Mobile and Virgin Mobile – both offer mobile SIMs that are at various times and to various extents cheaper than those offered to non-customers.
 It's a little pointless us going into the details of how many gigabytes of data you get and how they compare and what the coverage is like because these either change all the time or are subjective.
-Knowing, as a made-up example, that one offers 98% coverage and the other 99%, doesn't really help anyone.

 So it has to come down to features.
-Assuming your intention is to get a SIM for each member of your family, on Virgin Mobile you'll all be able to call each other – or anyone else on Virgin Mobile – for free.
+If your intention is to get a SIM for each member of your family, on Virgin Mobile you'll all be able to call each other – or anyone else on Virgin Mobile – for free.
 Sky Mobile does not offer this, but before you get too excited, remember that most people never go over their free minutes anyway, so the only way you could really take advantage would be to opt for the lowest minutes packages from Virgin Mobile – thereby saving a few pennies – factoring in what percentage of your calls would be to family members with those other SIMs.

 As well as the headline acts, there are a number of other things you need to consider when choosing between these two providers.
-On the TV side of things, remember that its delivered by two very different technologies.
+On the TV side of things, remember that it’s delivered by two very different technologies.
 Sky will have to put a satellite dish on the side of your house, while Virgin Media will have to drill a hole through your exterior wall.
 Neither are all that aesthetically pleasing, but depending on the type of house or flat you own or rent, this could be a significant factor.

-Virgin Media wins.
 Back when Virgin Media's speeds were still comparable to the majority of other providers and its set-top boxes were lagging somewhat behind the times, this would have been a far closer contest than this turned out to be.